 In 2016, more than 1.9 billion adults, 18 years and older, were overweight, out of which 650 million were obese.
 According to WHO, obese patients are more prone to deaths than underweight people.

 Yoga, when combined with a healthy diet, is proven to result in weight loss.
-It increases mindfulness and how you relate to your body as a result of which you seek food which is good for you.
+It increases mindfulness and how you relate to your body as a result of which you seek food that is good for you.

 - Firstly, stand straight on the mat with feet more than shoulder-width distance apart.